 "He was the greatest combination of strength and agility the business had ever seen," Meltzer wrote in his Wrestling Observer Newsletter after watching Magee’s first match.

-Vince could have easily given Magee a squash match against any of the lower ranked talents of the WWF, but so large was the potential and promise around Magee, Vince decided to pair him up with one of his greatest talents, a mid-card heel named Bret Hart.
+Vince could have easily given Magee a squash match against any of the WWF’s lower-ranked talents, but so tremendous was the potential and promise around Magee, Vince decided to pair him up with one of his greatest talents, a mid-card heel named Bret Hart.

 Initially, Bret wasn’t pleased about being booked to sell and lose to a guy who had hardly gotten his feet wet in the business.
 Vince was able to reassure The Hitman by saying that he was chosen for this match because Bret was the one who could make this Magee prospect look his best.
 He also reassured that only the fans would see this match and that it would never air to a larger audience.
 The connection of Magee being trained by Bret’s father Stu was a contributing factor, too.